Plant Give and Take

 By bringing your plants in “bare root,” you are helping prevent the spread of pests, diseases and invasive species such as the Asian Jumping Worm.
 Protect yourself and protect your community by sharing your plants in a responsible way!
 (FYI – Cooperative Extension of Saratoga County is a great resource for home gardening questions.)

-- Tuck plant into an open container (ziplocs in a quart or gallon size work well).
+• Tuck plant into an open container. (plastic baggies in a quart or gallon size work well).
 Milk or larger yogurt containers also work.

-- Need to dig earlier?
+• Need to dig earlier?
 Most plants will do well for a week or more if kept in a container of water and kept in the shade.
-Transfer to baggies (as suggested above) for the sale day.
+Transfer to baggies (as suggested above) for the event.